Surplus value

-It is a major concept in Karl Marx's critique of political economy, and, like all of Marx's economic theories, lies outside the economic mainstream.
+It is a major concept in Karl Marx's critique of political economy, underpinning a variety of his theories related to the function of capitalism and the exploitation of the working class.
 Conventionally, value-added is equal to the sum of gross wage income and gross profit income.
 However, Marx uses the term Mehrwert to describe the yield, profit or return on production capital invested, i.e. the amount of the increase in the value of capital.
 Hence, Marx's use of Mehrwert has always been translated as "surplus value", distinguishing it from "value-added".
-According to Marx's theory, surplus value is equal to the new value created by workers in excess of their own labor-cost, which is appropriated by the capitalist as profit when products are sold.
-Marx thought that the gigantic increase in wealth and population from the 19th century onwards was mainly due to the competitive striving to obtain maximum surplus-value from the employment of labor, resulting in an equally gigantic increase of productivity and capital resources.
+According to Marx's theory, surplus value is equal to the new value created by workers in excess of their own labour-cost, which is appropriated by the capitalist as profit when products are sold.
+Marx thought that the gigantic increase in wealth and population from the 19th century onwards was mainly due to the competitive striving to obtain maximum surplus-value from the employment of labour, resulting in an equally gigantic increase of productivity and capital resources.
 To the extent that increasingly the economic surplus is convertible into money and expressed in money, the amassment of wealth is possible on a larger and larger scale (see capital accumulation and surplus product).
 The concept is closely connected to producer surplus.

 Origin

-By the Age of Enlightenment in the 18th century the French physiocrats were already writing on the hypothesis that surplus value that was being extracted from labor by "the employer, the owner, and all exploiters" although they used the term net product.
-The concept of surplus value continued to be developed under Adam Smith who also used the term "net product" while his successors the Ricardian socialists, began using the term "surplus value" decades later after its coinage by William Thompson in 1824:
+By the Age of Enlightenment in the 18th century the French physiocrats were already writing on the hypothesis that surplus value that was being extracted from labour by "the employer, the owner, and all exploiters" although they used the term net product.
+The concept of surplus value continued to be developed under Adam Smith who also used the term "net product" while his successors the Ricardian socialists, began using the term "surplus value" decades later, after its coinage by William Thompson in 1824:

-Two measures of the value of this use, here present themselves; the measure of the laborer, and the measure of the capitalist.
-The measure of the laborer consists in the contribution of such sums as would replace the waste and value of the capital by the time it would be consumed, with such added compensation to the owner and superintendent of it as would support him in equal comfort with the more actively employed productive laborers.
-The measure of the capitalist, on the contrary, would be the additional value produced by the same quantity of labor in consequence of the use of the machinery or other capital; the whole of such surplus value to be enjoyed by the capitalist for his superior intelligence and skill in accumulating and advancing to the laborers his capital or the use of it.
+Two measures of the value of this use, here present themselves; the measure of the labourer, and the measure of the capitalist.
+The measure of the labourer consists in the contribution of such sums as would replace the waste and value of the capital by the time it would be consumed, with such added compensation to the owner and superintendent of it as would support him in equal comfort with the more actively employed productive labourers.
+The measure of the capitalist, on the contrary, would be the additional value produced by the same quantity of labour in consequence of the use of the machinery or other capital; the whole of such surplus value to be enjoyed by the capitalist for his superior intelligence and skill in accumulating and advancing to the labourer his capital or the use of it.